Formulas & Methodology

 2. Apply individual growth rates to each account balance

-3. Add annual contributions (pre-retirement years only)
+3. Add annual contributions respecting IRS limits (pre-retirement only)

-5. Calculate RMD if age ≥ 73
+5. Calculate RMD from prior year-end balance if age ≥ 73

-6. Determine shortfall (expenses − income)
+6. Determine shortfall (expenses − income − RMD cash)

-8. Calculate federal taxes on taxable withdrawals
+8. Calculate federal + state taxes on taxable withdrawals

 9. Record total savings balance after all withdrawals